rento-fox/Code-Guides/README.md

 # Code-Guides

-This repository is for code guides, tutorials and references.
+This repository is for coding/programming guides, tutorials and references.

 Most of the content written in this repository was referenced from https://www.w3schools.com/